 CONCLUSION

 The combined effect of benzylaminopurine (BAP) and indole-3-acetic acid (IAA) on callus induction in rose plants was investigated.
 Three nodal segments were used in the experiment, and the following combinations of BAP and IAA concentrations were tested: BAP 1.5 mg/L + IAA 1.0, 1.5, 2.0 mg/L, and BAP 2.0 mg/L + IAA 1.0, 1.5, 2.0 mg/L. The most efficient results were observed when both BAP and IAA were combined at equal concentrations, particularly in the third nodal segment of rose.
 The combination of 1.5 mg/L BAP and 1.5 mg/L IAA produced the highest response rate (90%), with a callus weight of 0.93 g after 20.6 days.
 Similarly, the combination of 2.0 mg/L BAP and 2.0 mg/L IAA resulted in a response rate of 85%, with a callus weight of 0.93 g after 18.6 days.
-These findings suggest that balanced concentrations of both BAP and IAA are effective in enhancing callus induction in rose explants, with slightly higher concentrations of BAP and IAA promoting faster callus growth
+These findings suggest that balanced concentrations of both BAP and IAA are effective in enhancing callus induction in rose explants, with slightly higher concentrations of BAP and IAA promoting faster callus growth.

 REFRENCE